Human Rights Organisations in Turkey Condemn Treatments Following Operation Peace Spring

 All these developments reveal a pattern of systematic attacks against civil society’s ordinary and legitimate activities carried out in accordance with the law.
 Preventing institutions and individuals that have a responsibility to protect and consider the right to freedom of expression from carrying out their duty will only result in heightening public opposition as evidenced by many examples in Turkey and around the world.

 Defending human rights is a right guaranteed by national and international law.
-These pressures exerted on human rights defenders and civil society organizations must stop.
+These pressures exerted on human rights defenders and civil society organisations must stop.

 - Association for Monitoring Equal Rights